Spruce up your Omelette and present them in style with this Chicken Nori Omelette recipe in the regular sushi spiral form and teardrops.

 - Lift one end of the egg to fold over to the other end.

 - With your fingers, lightly apply more pressure at the joining edges to seal and thin it down.

-- Steam, cool and cut, the slice should look like a asymmetrical drop.
+- Steam, cool, and cut, the slice should look like an asymmetrical drop.